What is Ethereum and How Does it Work?

 What about voting?
 Voting requires a central authority to count and validate votes.
 Real estate transfer records currently use centralized property registration authorities.
 Social networks like Facebook are based on centralized servers that control all of the data we upload to them.

-Blockchain technology was created by fusing already existing technologies like cryptography, proof of work and decentralized network architecture together in order to create a system that can reach decisions without a central authority.
+Blockchain technology was created by fusing already existing technologies like cryptography, proof of work, and decentralized network architecture together in order to create a system that can reach decisions without a central authority.

 There was no such thing as “blockchain technology” before Bitcoin was invented.
 But once Bitcoin became a reality, people started noticing how and why it works and named this “thing” blockchain technology.

 Blockchain is to Bitcoin what the Internet is to email.
-A system, on top of which you can build applications and programs.
+A system on top of which you can build applications and programs.
 A currency like Bitcoin is just one of the options.

-Bitcoin is written in what is known as a “turing incomplete” language which makes it understand only a small set of orders (like who sent how much money to whom).
+Bitcoin is written in what is known as a “Turing incomplete” language, which makes it understand only a small set of orders (like who sent how much money to whom).
 If you want to create a more complex system, you’ll need a different programming language, which means a different network of computers.

-Ethereum was first proposed in late 2013 and then brought to life in 2014 by Vitalik Buterin who back at the time was the co-founder of Bitcoin Magazine.
+Ethereum was first proposed in late 2013 and then brought to life in 2014 by Vitalik Buterin, who, back at the time, was the co-founder of Bitcoin Magazine.

-If you want to create a decentralized program that no single person controls (not even you even though you wrote it), all you have to do is learn the Ethereum programming language called Solidity and begin coding.
+If you want to create a decentralized program that no single person controls (not even you, even though you wrote it), all you have to do is learn the Ethereum programming language called Solidity and begin coding.

-The Ethereum platform has thousands of independent computers running it meaning it’s fully decentralized.
-Once a program is deployed to the Ethereum network these computers, also known as nodes, will make sure it executes as written.
+The Ethereum platform has thousands of independent computers running it, meaning it’s fully decentralized.
+Once a program is deployed to the Ethereum network, these computers, also known as nodes, will make sure it executes as written.

 But once the concept of digital decentralization was demonstrated by Bitcoin, a whole new array of opportunities became available.

 People can “rent” hard drive space directly to other people and make Dropbox obsolete.
-Drivers can offer their services directly to passengers and remove “Uber” as the middleman.
+Drivers can offer their services directly to passengers and remove Uber as the middleman.
 People can buy cryptocurrencies directly from one another without the need for an exchange that can get hacked or steal your money.

 Ethereum allows people to connect directly with each other without a central authority to take care of things.
 It’s a network of computers that together combine into one powerful, decentralized supercomputer.

-Ok, So now you know what Ethereum does but we haven’t touched upon HOW it does it.
+Ok, so now you know what Ethereum does, but we haven’t touched upon HOW it does it.

 That’s exactly how smart contracts work on Ethereum.
-Ethereum developers write the conditions for their program or Dapp and then the ethereum network executes it.
+Ethereum developers write the conditions for their program or Dapp, and then the Ethereum network executes it.

-They are called smart contracts because they deal with all of the aspects of the contract – enforcement, management, performance, and payment.
+They are called smart contracts because they deal with all of the aspects of the contract: enforcement, management, performance, and payment.

 For example, if I have a smart contract that is used for paying rent, the landlord doesn’t need to actively collect the money from me.
 The contract itself “knows” if the money has been sent.
 If I indeed sent the money, then I will be able to open my apartment door.
-If I missed my payment, I will be locked out.
+If I miss my payment, I will be locked out.

 Instead, a “smart contract” in the context of Ethereum is not intelligent at all.
-It’s actually uncompromisingly letter strict.
-It follows the rules down to a T and can’t take any secondary considerations or the “spirit” of the law into account like what commonly happens with real world contracts.
+It’s actually uncompromisingly letter-strict.
+It follows the rules down to a T and can’t take any secondary considerations or the “spirit” of the law into account, like what commonly happens with real-world contracts.

 Once a smart contract is deployed on the Ethereum network, it can not be edited or corrected, even by its original author.
 It’s immutable.

-This creates a very serious problem since unlike Bitcoin, Ethereum was built with the ability to create really complex contracts, and complex contracts are very difficult to secure.
+This creates a very serious problem since, unlike Bitcoin, Ethereum was built with the ability to create really complex contracts, and complex contracts are very difficult to secure.

 With smart contracts, security means handling with perfect accuracy every possible way in which a contract could be executed in order to make sure that the contract does only what the author intended.

 This all came to a crashing halt when the DAO event happened.